omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 The **title** functions the same as the title of a regular page: it will show up in navigation and display when the page is active.

 Use the **resource type** dropdown to select the resource type that you would like to let users browse on this page: Items, Item Sets, or Media.
+This cannot be edited after page creation.

-Save the page and select "Stay on this page" to continue creating the faceted browse.
+Select "Save and...
+Stay on this page" to continue creating the faceted browse.

-If you are returning to edit existing pages, you can also save your edits and return to the list of pages by selecting "Save and Return to page".
+You can also save your edits and leave without working on categories and facets by selecting "Save and...
+Return to pages".

 ### Categories

-Once the page has been created, the user can create a Category, which is a group of resources which you want users to be able to browse with facets.
+Once the page has been created, the user must create a Category, which can narrow down the resources to browse with facets.

 Click the "Add" button and give your category a name.

 Use the search query interface to set the pool of resources that users will browse.
 The "Edit" button opens a drawer on the right hand side of the browser window which works exactly like [advanced search forms](../search.md#item-advanced-search) for items, media, and item sets.
 The "Advanced edit" button allows you to input a query string.

 ![Add category form with name filled in and search query Edit buttons interface](../modules/modulesfiles/FacetedBrowse-SearchQuery.png)

+You can leave the query blank to include all of the selected resource in the site.

 After setting the pool of resources, you can create facets and add columns to your browse display.
 Once you are done creating your facets and setting your display columns, save your category.